JvanKatwijk/qt-dab/README.md

 appImage
 ---------------------------------------------------------------------------

 The releases section contains a generated appImage.
-This appImage is created on Ubuntu 14.05 (Trusty), and uses qt4.
+This appImage is created on Ubuntu 14.04 (Trusty), and uses Qt4.

 It assumes that you have installed a device, either a dabstick (i.e. rtlsdr), an Airspy or a SDRplay.

-All further dependencies are includes
+All further dependencies are included

 --------------------------------------------------------------------------------
 Comment on some settings
 -------------------------------------------------------------------------------

 Some values of settings are maintained between program invocations.
-This is done in a file .qt-dab.ini, which is kept in the home directory of the user.
+This is done in a file `.qt-dab.ini`, which is kept in the home directory of the user.

-Some settings are not influenced by buttons or sliders of the GUI, they will only change by editing the ini file.`
+Some settings are not influenced by buttons or sliders of the GUI, they will only change by editing the .ini file.

 Typical examples are

-autoStart=0, when set to 1 the program will start the DAB handling atomatically`
+`autoStart=0` when set to 1 the program will start the DAB handling automatically

-saveSlides=1, when set to 0 the slides that are attached to audio programs will not be saved.
-If set to 1 the slides will be saved in a directory /tmp/qt-pictures
+`saveSlides=1` when set to 0 the slides that are attached to audio programs will not be saved.
+If set to 1 the slides will be saved in a directory `/tmp/qt-pictures` (Linux) or in `%tmp%\qt-pictures` (Windows)

-picturesPath, when given a value, will overrule the directory where the slides are stored
+`picturesPath` when given a value, will overrule the directory where the slides are stored

-showSlides=1, when set to 0 the slides will not be shown
+`showSlides=1` when set to 0 the slides will not be shown

 # Copyright